Village People: 1980–1985

-In 1981, with new wave music becoming more popular than disco, Morali and Belolo ditched the familiar characters and re-branded Village People with a new look inspired by the New Romantic movement, and released the album Renaissance.
+In 1981, with new wave music becoming more popular than disco, Morali and Belolo ditched the familiar characters and re-branded Village People with a new look, inspired by the New Romantic movement, and released the album Renaissance.
 It only attracted minor, mostly negative attention, but it did produce the group's first hit single in Italy with "5 O'clock in the Morning".

-Willis rejoined the group briefly in late 1981 for the writing and recording of the album Fox on the Box, which was released in 1982 in Europe and Japan, and in 1983 in the United States under the title In the Street.
+Willis rejoined the group briefly in late 1981 for the writing and recording of the album Fox on the Box, released in Europe and Japan in 1982 and in the United States in 1983 under the title In the Street.
 David Hodo and Ray Simpson both left the group in 1982 with Mark Lee and Miles Jaye replacing them respectively.
 Jaye contributed lead vocals to a single in 1983 called "America", which would be added as an extra track to the 1999 remaster of In the Street.
 In 1984, the group sang background vocals on a disco version of "Where The Boys Are" by Lorna Luft.

 Their next album, the 1985 dance/Hi-NRG release Sex Over the Phone, was not a huge commercial success, but it fared better in sales and club play than Renaissance.
-The title track, when released as a single, was banned by the BBC because of its subject matter: credit-card phone sex.
+The title track, when released as a single, was banned by the BBC because of its subject matter, credit-card phone sex.
 Despite this, it did peak at 59 on the UK singles chart.
 The album featured yet another new lead singer, Ray Stephens (of The Great Space Coaster fame).
 It was the group's last album of new material until A Village People Christmas in 2018.
 Py Douglas came in to sub for Stephens for some of the group's live appearances in 1985 and can be seen in both promotional videos made for the group.

+Afterwards, the group took a hiatus.

+1987–2017 (Sixuvus Ltd)

-In 1985 the group took a hiatus, but returned in 1987 with the line-up of Randy Jones, David Hodo, Felipe Rose, Glenn Hughes, Alex Briley, and Ray Simpson and formed Sixuvus Ltd a group that managed the affairs of the group and had the license to use the name Village People and its characters in use until 2017.
+The band returned in 1987 with the line-up of Randy Jones, David Hodo, Felipe Rose, Glenn Hughes, Alex Briley, and Ray Simpson, and formed Sixuvus Ltd, a group that managed the affairs of the group and had the license to use the name Village People and its characters in use until 2017.